UCL/MPHY0026/doc/references.rst

 Essential
 ^^^^^^^^^

-There are two popular methods [Arun1987]_, [Horn1987]_ and obviously others, but functionally there is little difference between them [Eggert1998]_.
-Students need to understand terms and acronyms like FLE, FRE and TRE [Fitzpatrick1998]_ and crucially, that FRE and TRE are uncorrelated [Fitzpatrick2001]_.

 ..
 [Arun1987] K. S. Arun, T. S. Huang, S. D. Blostein, **"Least-Squares Fitting of Two 3-D Point Sets"**, http://dx.doi.org/10.1109/TPAMI.1987.4767965

 ..
 [Horn1987] Berthold K. P. Horn, **"Closed-form solution of absolute orientation using unit quaternions"**, http://dx.doi.org/10.1364/JOSAA.4.000629